Ahegan/BirthdayCalculator/README.md

 # JS discovery
-I have just started leanring Java Script so I wanted a project to try what I was learning.
-You can read lower if you want to see the explanation of the project.
+I have just started leanring Java Script so I wanted a project to try out what I was learning.
+You can find more information further in the document on each project (only 1 for now).

 ## BirthdayCalculator
 This website calcul the day on which your birthday is over a given period of time.
 As for *Glitch*, I will add different features while progressing in JS